×

-30 Most Valuable Shipwreck Finds
+30 of the Most Valuable Shipwreck Treasures Ever Found

 The lure of shipwrecks and the treasures they yield has fascinated many people, not only for their monetary worth but also their rich history.
 Each wreck is a time capsule that tells a story from the past, connecting us to people and their cultural backgrounds from long ago.
 Sunken ships and their artifacts also offer an expansive exploration of the deep-water marine environment and how it has changed over time.
 In addition, the type of vessel and its cargo reveal many aspects of history, including trade, warfare, technology and the lifestyle of people from a particular era.